jwittenbach/loadstone/README.md

 loadstone notebook start test-cluster loadstone notebook stop test-cluster
 ```
-Of course at any time, you can do more advanced setup using Flintrock, or my logging into your master node
+Of course at any time, you can do more advanced setup using Flintrock, or by logging into your master node
 ```
 flintrock login test-cluster
 ```